 Click Here for tab for Landslide by Fleetwood Mac

-Part of the band’s self-titled album ‘Fleetwood Mac’ released in 1975.
-Written by Stevie Nicks who recollects that he wrote this after feeling crushed as his record label ‘Polydor Records’ decided to abandon his upcoming album with guitarist Lindsey Buckingham, and he stared out over the Rocky Mountains feeling like a landslide had hit him.
+Part of the band’s self-titled album Fleetwood Mac released in 1975.
+Written by Stevie Nicks who recollects that she wrote this after feeling crushed when her record label Polydor Records decided to abandon her upcoming album with guitarist Lindsey Buckingham.
+She stared out over the Rocky Mountains feeling like a landslide had hit her.

-The song follows a simple yet catchy and emotive chord progression of C, G/B, Am7, and back to G/B which you will be fingerpicking, but don’t worry it’s easier than it looks!
-Once you have the main motif down it essentially repeats for the entirety of the song.
-You’ll also need a capo on the 3rd fret for this although there are alternate ‘standard tuned’ versions available.
+The song follows a simple yet catchy and emotive chord progression of C, G/B, Am7, and back to G/B which you will be fingerpicking.
+But don’t worry, it’s easier than it looks!
+Once you have the main motif down, it essentially repeats for the entirety of the song.
+You’ll also need a capo on the 3rd fret for this, although there are alternate ‘standard tuned’ versions available.

-Stay With Me by Sam Smith
+Stay with Me by Sam Smith

-Click Here for tab for Stay With Me by Sam Smith
+Click Here for tab for Stay with Me by Sam Smith

-The Long And Winding Road by The Beatles
+The Long and Winding Road by The Beatles

-Click Here for tab for The Long And Winding Road by The Beatles
+Click Here for tab for The Long and Winding Road by The Beatles

 Another legendary song from The Beatles.
-This was released in 1970 as a single from their last album ‘Let It Be’, just 1 month after the band broke up.
+This was released in 1970 as a single from their last album Let It Be, just 1 month after the band broke up.
 Originally the song was more of a solo piece featuring very stripped-down instrumentation, but their producer for the album (Phil Spector) added additional layers such as vocals and orchestral strings which really helped bring the song to life.

 The original rendition prominently features bass and piano, but the chord progression, beat, and strumming patterns can easily be translated to the guitar.
 The provided video lesson demonstrates this perfectly and shows how the song can be played with just some simple barred and open chords.